navalcn/ShelfLife/README.md

 1. Go to home page (redirects to dashboard)
 2. Click "Upload Bill" or go to `/upload_bill`
 3. Select receipt image
-4. System extracts items using Donut OCR (fallback to EasyOCR)
+4. System extracts items using Donut OCR (with EasyOCR fallback)
 5. Review extracted items on confirmation page
 6. Confirm to add to inventory